chenglou/react-state-stream/README.md

 Thanks to this mentality (i.e. animation is really just a state stream), there are very little library-specific code here.
 Like, 40 lines (to change some existing React behaviors) + some general sequence helpers.

 ## That Layout Problem
 During tweening, the layout might be in an invalid state (see demo 3 where the items are moving out).
 I don't think it's worth the time to design a layout system that accommodates these invalid states (also remember: that invalid state might last indefinitely.
 See previous bullet point).
-Fortunately, now that we have support to do layout in JS, I'm hoping that, under the hood, it places everything in `position: absolute` and that we can easily read/write the values from JS.
-The layout problem would therefore be solved under this stream system: the begin/end keyframes (states) are valid layouts and you tween the values in-between by modifying the absolute position (normally discouraged but legitimate for tweening).
+Fortunately, now that we have support to do [layout in JS](https://github.com/facebook/css-layout), I'm hoping that, under the hood, it places everything in `position: absolute` and that we can easily read/write the values from JS.
+The layout problem would therefore be solved under this state stream system: the begin/end keyframes (states) are valid layouts, and you tween the values in-between by modifying the absolute position (normally discouraged but legitimate for tweening).

 ## Optimizations
-This library is extremely underperformant for the moment, as I wanted to focus on the API.
+This library is not super performance currently, as I wanted to focus on the API.
 But there are huge perf boosts to be had.
 For one, I rAF `setState` each component so the leaf nodes get `log(n)` `setState`s per frame, lol.

-In the future, an infinite lazy seq won't do, since every `map` operation on it continues to accumulate more functions to apply to the items once they're getting evaluated.
-Fortunately, instead of doing `InfiniteRepeat(state)`, we can do `RepeatOnce(state)`; if the system sees that there's only one item to take out of the stream, it stops taking it and thus stops the rendering.
-So `setState(s)` and `RepeatOnce(state)` are conceptually equivalent.
-Conveniently, this stops the functions accumulation until we restart a new stream based on this final state value.
+One thing to be careful about is doing an infinite animation like in demo 1.
+Since we're mapping over an infinite lazy stream, every modification to it (that corresponds to a new `map`) will accumulate until that item gets evaluated.
+For dealing with infinite animations, we'll expose a few specific helpers in the future.

+For all other terminating animations, make the stream finite.
+Upon reaching the last cell, the each-frame rendering will halt (so conceptually, [state] of length 1 is the same as current react state).
+This also conveniently puts an end to all accumulated `map` callback evaluations.

-Laziness is extremely important here.
-Same for persistent collections.
+Laziness is important here, as are persistent collections.
 As long as these aren't first-class in JS, we'll have to pay the extra cost of converting collections to JS, and vice-versa (unless we use persistent collection and lazy streams in React itself).
 This library probably runs much faster on ClojureScript right now if I had bothered.
 Now we sit and wait til lazy seqs and persistent collections become JS native in 20 years.